-The popularity of the Subject Tests and SAT essay have declined in recent years, so this decision is not a huge surprise and the difficulty of administering exams during COVID-19 undoubtedly hastened the inevitable.
-The change is good news for students as it reduces the need to study for extra college admissions tests and cuts nearly an hour from the SAT for those who chose to complete the essay section.
+The popularity of the Subject Tests and SAT essay have declined in recent years, so this decision is not a huge surprise.
+Plus, the difficulty of administering exams during COVID-19 undoubtedly hastened the inevitable.

 No SAT Essay Means More Time for Test Prep and More Focus on College Essays

-The SAT essay added an extra 50-minutes to the three-hour exam and required students to learn the SAT’s formula for good essay writing.
-Its time constraint and artificial prompts limited many strong writers and students reported that it was difficult to maintain concentration for a full four-hour exam.
-Without the essay, students can focus their test prep on the SAT’s other four multiple-choice sections, covering grammar and writing, reading comprehension and math.
+The SAT essay added an extra 50-minutes to the three-hour exam.
+It also forced students to learn the SAT’s formula for good essay writing.
+Its time constraint and artificial prompts limited many strong writers.
+Further, students reported that it was difficult to maintain concentration for a full four-hour exam.
+Without the essay, students can focus their test prep on the SAT’s other four multiple-choice sections.
+That means students can double down on grammar and writing, reading comprehension and math.

-What does it mean for student currently registered for either?
+What does it mean for students currently registered for either?

-- Students currently registered for an upcoming SAT Subject Test in the U.S. will automatically have their registration canceled and fees refunded.
-Georgetown University was the only college left that still required three Subject Tests, while a few other highly-selective schools strongly encouraged applicants to submit scores.
+- Students currently registered for an upcoming SAT Subject Test in the U.S. will automatically have their registration canceled.
+The College Board will refund their fees.
+Georgetown University was the only college left that still required three Subject Tests.
+A few other highly-selective schools strongly encouraged applicants to submit scores.

-- Students who are currently registered, or plan to register, for an upcoming SAT with Essay will still be able to test through the June 2021 administration.
-Students who prefer to cancel the optional Essay portion of their SAT can do so in their online account, with no change fees, until the registration deadline.
+- Students who are currently registered, or plan to register, for an upcoming SAT with Essay will still be able to test through June 2021.
+Students who prefer to cancel the optional SAT essay portion of their exam can do so in their online account.
+There is no change fees until the registration deadline.

 - After June 2021, the essay will only be available in states where it’s required as part of SAT School Day administrations.
-Students scheduled to take the SAT on a school day should check with their school about whether the Essay will be included.
+Students scheduled to take the SAT on a school day should check with their school about whether the SAT essay will be included.

-- The essay section remains a part of the ACT Test though the SAT’s change means ACT may soon follow suit and drop this segment from its test day line-up.
+The essay section remains a part of the ACT Test.
+That said, many admissions pros speculate that the ACT may soon follow the SAT’s lead and drop the essay segment from its test day line-up.